 The next table shows approximate premiums and guarantee values for the available products, unit decisions, and coverage levels in this county for the case farm shown.
 The area products are calculated assuming maximum protection levels in all cases, and maximum protection factor of 1.2 for Area products.
 Importantly, the revenue guarantee levels are calculated with reference to the underlying Projected Price which does not account for local basis.

 As is the case across the majority of the corn production region, the Enterprise policies shown in the table above are often considerably less expensive than Basic or Optional coverage under each of the policy options, both because of the lower risk represented, and the higher subsidy rates associated with Enterprise coverage.
 Moreover, the policies with the Harvest Price Exclusion are also considerably less expensive.
 Under Revenue Protection Harvest Price Exclusion (RP-HPE), the guarantee level is dependent on current projected prices and does not increase if harvest prices are higher.
 Under traditional Revenue Protection (RP), if the Harvest price is higher than the projected price, the guarantee increases to reflect the higher price.
-Currently, December corn futures prices are above the projected price, thereby increasing the relative attractiveness of RP relative to RP-HPE at the time of signup due to the partial increase in expected revenue implied by that difference.
-Even though it occurred nearly 5 years ago, the experience in 2012 when harvest prices were significantly elevated due to the drought effects on yield, the RP products continue to be far more popular than HPE products.
+As noted earlier, November Soybean futures prices are above the projected price, thereby increasing the relative attractiveness of RP relative to RP-HPE at the time of signup due to the partial increase in expected revenue implied by that difference.
+Corn futures likewise are slightly higher, but the relative effect is more muted as the prices only differ by a few cents.
+Even though it occurred 6 years ago, the experience in 2012 when harvest prices were significantly elevated due to the drought effects on yield, the RP products continue to be far more popular than HPE products.
 The Area Yield Protection policy is triggered directly by the county yield shortfall from its guaranteed fraction of the county’s expected yield, but paid as a limited fraction of the shortfall.
 ARP or Area Risk Protection policies can result in very high payments, but also carry fairly high initial premiums as a result.
 While the presentation herein focuses on Enterprise units, comparable analyses considering Basic units are available at the farmdoc website for those interested.

 The next table combines information from the previous tables and presents the net cost of insurance expected over time given the starting conditions of the farm and the insurance provisions for this year.
 Net cost is defined as the farmer paid premium less the average payment received.
 A negative “cost” indicates that the product pays back more on average than it costs — as would often be expected given the overall target loss ratio of approximately 1.0, and the fact that the farmer paid portion of the premium is subsidized to encourage participation.